mlcommons/inference/loadgen/README.md

 void IssueQuery(const std::vector<QuerySample>& samples)
 ```

-The QDL should dispatch the queries to the SUT over the physical media.
+The QDL dispatches the queries to the SUT over the physical media.
 The exact method and implementation for it are submitter specific and would not be specified at MLCommons.
-Submitter implementation should include all methods required to serialize the query, load balance, drive it to the Operating system and network interface card and send to the SUT.
+Submitter implementation includes all methods required to serialize the query, load balance, drive it to the Operating system and network interface card and send to the SUT.

 The QDL receives the query responses over the network from the SUT.
 The exact method and implementation for it are submitter specific and would not be specified at MLCommons.
-The submitter implementation should include all methods required to receive the network data from the Network Interface card, go through the Operating system, deserialize the query response, and provide it back to the LoadGen through query completion by:
+The submitter implementation includes all methods required to receive the network data from the Network Interface card, go through the Operating system, deserialize the query response, and provide it back to the LoadGen through query completion by:

 ```CPP
 struct QuerySampleResponse {